swat-model/pySWATPlus/docs/CONTRIBUTING.md

         ```bash
         git add .
-        git commit -m "Your descriptive commit message"
+        git commit -m "Descriptive commit message for all changes"
         git push origin <feature>/<your-feature-name>
         ```

-### *Submit a Pull Request (PR)*
+- Open a Pull Request (PR):

     - Create a PR on GitHub from your branch `<feature>/<your-feature-name>`.
     - Describe your changes, including their purpose and impact, and reference any open issues if applicable (e.g., `fixes #123`).
     - Ensure the pull request passes all CI/CD workflows.

-### Code Review Process
+## Code Review Process

 - Maintainers will provide feedback on your PR to improve the code.
 - Update your PR according to the feedback.